 Watch Mick Jagger, Keith Richards and Jimmy Page discuss the new track 'Scarlet'

 Keith Richards marks three decades since his second solo album Main Offender with a new reissue.

 Listen to this article

-The Rolling Stones have released a whopping 30 studio albums during their 60-year career.
+The Rolling Stones have released over 20 studio albums during their 60-year career.

 In the very rare gaps between records, its two ever-presents Mick Jagger and Keith Richards have released surprisingly few solo LPs.

 - The Beatles vs The Rolling Stones – in their own words

 - '(I Can't Get No) Satisfaction' by The Rolling Stones: The making of the riff-tastic anthem

 - QUIZ: How well do you know The Rolling Stones' song lyrics?

 Mick has just released four, the first being She's The Boss in 1985 and the last being 2001's Goddess in the Doorway.